AlfrescoLabs/index-checker/README.md

 This project is not intended to be used in any *production* system (yet).

+The project has been designed with the "No Database Row Were Harmed in the Fixing of This Solr Index" principle.

 ## Configuring

 Alfresco JDBC and SOLR Endpoint can be configured in [src/main/resources/application.properties](src/main/resources/application.properties)